consequently/consequently-hugo/content/writing/reflections-on-mc.md

 ---
 title: "Reflections on Brady's Logic of Meaning Containment"
 author: Greg Restall
-status: to appear
+status: Published in 2025
-type: unpublished
+type: published
-citation: "Reflections on Brady's Logic of Meaning Containment (to appear in <em>The Australasian Journal of Logic</em>)"
+citation: "&ldquo;Reflections on Brady's Logic of Meaning Containment&rdquo; <em>The Australasian Journal of Logic</em> 22:5 (2025)"
 tag: reflections-on-mc
 file: reflections-on-mc.pdf
 date: 2024-04-09
+doi: 10.26686/ajl.v22i5.8949
-publishdate: 2024-04-09
+publishdate: 2025-09-10
 ---
 This paper is a series of reflections on Ross Brady’s favourite substructural logic, the logic MC of meaning containment.
 In the first section, I describe